klingeling/tragedy-looper-deduction-tool/README.md

 It will safe your custom scripts locally in your Browser, and you can ex-/import them to text.
 You can also share the script with others.

+## Board Game Geek

+There is also a thread on [Board Game Geek](https://boardgamegeek.com/thread/3066363/website-generate-script-specific-mastermind-and-pl) where you can discuss, (or fill bugs if you don't want to create a github account).